 .
 These leading-edge services offer easier management and economical storage costs while the infrastructure management will be handled by the service providers.

-The most talked Cloudera-Hortonworks alliance was accoladed by many of the industry experts associated with the community of open-source, whereas, others view it as an important sign indicating the constant decline for Hadoop in the tech market.
+-Hortonworks alliance was accoladed by many of the industry experts associated with the community of open-source, whereas, others view it as an important sign indicating the constant decline for Hadoop in the tech market.
 MapR Technologies

 - regarded as one of the prominent Hadoop Consulting vendors